-If the data are to be merged on household level one of the hhidW variables should be used as key identifier, where "W" refers to the specific wave.
-Thus, hhid2 refers to the household in which the individual resided in wave 2. hhidW has the following format "CC-hhhhhh-S" (e.g. "AT-070759-A"), where "CC" refers to the short country code, "hhhhhh" is the household identifier, and "S" identifies possible split households, i.e. the household of a panel member who moved out of a previous household.
-In case of a household split there is not only an "A"-suffix but also "B", "C", etc.
+If the data are to be merged on household level one of the hhid w' (where w' stands for the respective wave) variables should be used as key identifier.
+Thus, hhid2 refers to the household in which the individual resided in wave 2. hhid w' has the following format "CC-hhhhhh-S" (e.g. "AT-070759-A"), where "CC" refers to the short country code, "hhhhhh" is the household identifier, and "S" identifies possible split households, i.e. the household of a panel member who moved out of a previous household.
+In case of a household split there is not only an "A"-suffix but also "B", "C", etc. Note that mergeid does NOT change when a respondent moves from the original household.